Gangbusters (video game)

-Gangbusters is a Commodore 64 game about the American Mafia that begins during the start of Prohibition in the early 1920s.
-A complete set of documents were included with the game that taught the players the complete glossary of the Mafia "language."
+Gangbusters is a 1982 strategy video game about the American Mafia for the Commodore 64.
+The game is set during Prohibition in the early 1920s.
 The game appeared in the December 1982 issue of The Rainbow.
 Due to various glitches, the game failed to work on 16K machines but worked reliably on most 32K machines.
+A complete set of documents was included with the game that taught the players the complete glossary of the Mafia "language".

 Summary

 Each player tries to get promoted from punk to Godfather by purchasing a gun and attempting to murder someone.
 If convicted, the "state mouthpiece" will sentence the player to four years in prison.
 For each subsequent sentence, the sentence is doubled unless a pardon can be purchased from the "state mouthpiece".
 Players can purchase trucking unions, prostitutes that are all assigned with the code name Betsy, and moonshine operations.
 Limousines can be stolen from other players who already have them, with a certain degree of risk.
 Betting on horse racing events can play a role in adding valuable dollars to the player's bank account.

 All games end either when the last remaining player has become the Godfather or the United States government becomes wise and defeats all the players.
 The game assigns each player a different American city like Brooklyn or Philadelphia from which to run his domain.